episerver/pim-api/README.API.Integration.md

 * API uses [OData](https://www.odata.org/)
 * Queryies that specify a $top will never include a next link.
 * Queries that do not specify $top will return at most 1,000 results.
 If more are available a next link will be provided for pagination in the response.
-* The console application does not demonstrate iterating a full product set, but sample code is available in the EntityIteratorTests.cs class in the test project.
 * JSON Serialization can be done with either [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) or [System.Text.Json](https://www.nuget.org/packages/System.Text.Json/) implemented using a custom IJsonSerializer interface in the Pim API Project.

 ## Entities